webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 - `knip.config.js`
 - `package.json` (in the `"knip"` property)

-If you want to use a custom file name or path, you can use the `--config` flag:
+If you want to use a custom file name or path, use the `--config` flag:

 ```sh
 knip --config path/to/knip.json